unChaz/sci-fi-5e/srd/mechanics/downtime.md

 ##### Practicing a Profession

 You can work between adventures, allowing you to maintain a modest lifestyle without having to pay 100 credits per day.
 This benefit lasts as long you continue to practice your profession.
-If you are a member of an organization that can provide gainful employment, such as a temple or a thieves’ guild, you earn enough to support a comfortable lifestyle instead.
+If you are a member of an organization that can provide gainful employment, such as a temple or a thieves' guild, you earn enough to support a comfortable lifestyle instead.
 If you have proficiency in the Performance skill and put your performance skill to use during your downtime, you earn enough to support a wealthy lifestyle instead.

 ##### Recuperating